Section 13: Legal: Cookie Consent & Policy, Disclaimers, Privacy Policy, Terms & Conditions, and ADA Compliance

 The things that collect data include: Google Analytics for AdSense, contact forms, email newsletters sign-ups, non-essential cookies, etc.

-🌻 Tips: For Privacy Policies - while there are free ones - I strongly recommend ones that auto-update so you don't have to monitor and update laws yourself because that is a hassle!
+๐ŸŒป Tips: Privacy Policies: while there are free ones - in my opinion - a policy that auto-updates so you don't have to monitor and update laws yourself will save a lot of hassle.
 Many people who are serious about compliance also hire privacy lawyers to look over and audit their sites.

 (Also - If you have an